noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 me, a mere human being, in a very polite manner.

 [Errr, well then, please let me call you Lillywood-san.
-You already know my name, but once again...My name is Miyama Kaito.
+You already know my name, but once again...
+My name is Miyama Kaito.
 It's nice to meet you.]

 “Thank you for your courtesy.
 It's nice to meet you too.
 It's a great pleasure to meet you here.”